A London Symphony: Later history and versions

 The symphony went through several revisions before reaching its final form.
-Vaughan Williams revised it for a performance in March 1918, and again in 1919–1920.
-This second revision became the first published version, and was recorded for the gramophone in 1925 by the London Symphony Orchestra conducted by Sir Dan Godfrey.
-It was also recorded in 1941 by the Cincinnati Symphony Orchestra conducted by Goossens.
-It had already received its American premiere on 20 December 1920 when the New York Symphony Orchestra played it under the baton of Albert Coates.
+Vaughan Williams revised it for a performance in March 1918, conducted by Adrian Boult. and again in 1919–1920, a version which Albert Coates premiered at the Queen's Hall.
+The third and final revision was first given by Sir Thomas Beecham and the London Philharmonic Orchestra in 1934.
+The second revision became the first published version, and was recorded for the gramophone in 1925 by the London Symphony Orchestra conducted by Sir Dan Godfrey.
+The final version was published in 1936.

-While he was working on his fourth symphony in 1933, Vaughan Williams made time to revise A London Symphony yet again.
-He regarded this version, which was published in 1936, as the definitive one, and it is this version that entered the repertoire, being played in concert and on record by many conductors.

-In 2001, a new commercial recording appeared on Chandos of the original 1914 score, following assent from the composer's widow, Ursula Vaughan Williams, for a recording only, without live performances.
-The new recording of the original 1914 score attracted attention from various music critics, including some commentary that the composer had cut many bars of interesting music.
-Richard Tiedman commented:
+In 2000 the composer's widow, Ursula, gave permission for a studio recording of the original 1914 score, which was issued by Chandos Records in 2001.
+The new recording attracted attention from various music critics, including some comment that in his subsequent revisions the composer had cut many bars of interesting music.

-The 1913 score is more meditative, dark-shaded and tragic in tone, almost Mahleresque in its inclusiveness.
-By 1933, Vaughan Williams's concept of symphonic architecture was becoming more aligned with a Sibelian logic and severity.
+Richard Tiedman commented, "The 1913 score is more meditative, dark-shaded and tragic in tone, almost Mahleresque in its inclusiveness.
+By 1933 Vaughan Williams's concept of symphonic architecture was becoming more aligned with a Sibelian logic and severity."